-- Discuss your work with anyone not on the review committees or reviewers with whom you already have a conflict.
+- Discuss your work with anyone not on the review committees.

-- Present your work at professional meetings, job interviews, etc.
+- Present your work at professional meetings, workshops, job interviews, etc.

 Reviewers will not be asked to recuse themselves from reviewing your paper unless they feel you have gone out of your way to advertise your authorship information to them.
-If you are unsure about what constitutes “going out of your way”, please contact the Program Chair.
+If you are unsure about what constitutes “going out of your way”, please contact us.

 If at any point you feel that the authors’ actions are largely aimed at ensuring that potential reviewers know their identity, you should contact the Program Chair.
 Otherwise you should not treat double-blind reviewing differently from regular blind reviewing.
 In particular, you should refrain from seeking out information on the authors’ identity, but if you discover it accidentally this will not automatically disqualify you as a reviewer.
 Use your best judgment.